About Purchasing at ISU

 We are located on the first floor of the Administration Building at Idaho State University, room 114.

-We are committed to provide timely and cost effective service while maintaining the guidelines set forth by ISU and the State of Idaho.
+We are committed to providing timely and cost-effective service while maintaining the guidelines set forth by ISU and the State of Idaho.
 Involving us early in high-dollar or complex purchases will yield the best results.

-Each buyers is responsible for different purchases at the University.
+Each buyer is responsible for different purchases at the University.
 For a breakdown of who buys what, please view our list of assigned commodities.